-Sara Abelson has worked at the intersection of research and practice in higher education for more than 15 years to improve mental health and health equity at colleges and universities across the US.
+Dr. Sara R. Abelson is a Senior Director at The Hope Center for College, Community, and Justice, leading the organization’s Education and Training teams and services.
+Sara is a sought-after national expert who has worked at the intersection of research and practice in higher education for more than 15 years, focusing on advancing student health, mental health, wellbeing, and equity at colleges and universities across the US.
 She is a recipient of the American Association of Colleges and Universities K. Patricia Cross Award and the American College Health Association Lewis Barbato Award.
 Her research and programmatic contributions have been featured in The New York Times, NBC Nightly News, NPR, The Chronicle of Higher Education, the Journal of the American Medical Association (JAMA), and the Higher Education: Handbook of Theory and Research, among others.